tytydraco/yessleep/out/Things_Worth_Distinguishing.md

-It had been the agreement that the world was worth distinguishing.
+It had been the agreement that the world was something worth distinguishing.